railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 The location for depositing the finished products.

 For simplicity, put the ``Stock`` location in both places.
-The field :guilabel:`Bill of Materials` will automatically be completed by Open ERP when you select the product.
+The field :guilabel:`Bill of Materials` will automatically be completed by OpenERP when you select the product.
 You can then overwrite it with another BoM to specify something else to use for this specific manufacture then Click the button :guilabel:`Compute Data`.